Txchrixo/GeoBrandTopList/README.md

 5. Start the Laravel development server on port 7000: php artisan serve --host=0.0.0.0 --port=7000

-6. The backend will be available at: http://localhost:7000/api/v1/...
+6. The backend will be available at calls on: http://localhost:7000/api/v1/...

 ## CRUD via cURL or Postman

 You can test the API endpoints using tools like Postman or cURL.
-Make sure your backend is running (via `php artisan serve` on port 7000) and accessible from the frontend or your HTTP client.
+Make sure your backend is running (via `php artisan serve` on port 7000) and accessible.
+To check it try a http://localhost:7000/api/health request first.

 ## Stopping and Cleaning Up